Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Aphasia

-Nurses can use the letter L to remember the symptoms of hypokalemia, which is a potassium deficiency.
-These symptoms are:
+Nurses can use the letter L to remember the signs of hypokalemia, which is a potassium deficiency.
+The signs are:

 • Lethargy